CVE-2026-34162 Overview

 Workarounds

-- Block access to /api/core/app/httpTools/runTool endpoint at the reverse proxy or load balancer level
+- Block external access to /api/core/app/httpTools/runTool at a reverse proxy or web application firewall until the upgrade is applied.

-# Nginx configuration to block the vulnerable endpoint
+# Example NGINX configuration to block the vulnerable endpoint until patched

 return 403;